Shirakumo/radiance-tutorial/Part 1.md

   (:use #:cl #:radiance))
 ```

-The `define-module` macro works just as `defpackage` does.
-It has some additional options you can use as well, but those are not important right now.
-Modules are packages that allow metadata to be associated with them.
-Radiance makes use of this feature in a variety of ways, which is why every application written for Radiance should have a module.
+The `define-module` macro works the same way `defpackage` works but can accept some additional options, which we don't need now.
+A module is a specialised package that allows metadata to be associated with itself.
+Radiance makes use of this metadata in a variety of ways, which is why every application written for Radiance should have a module.

 Once Radiance is loaded, you can have a look at all of the currently available modules with `radiance:list-modules`.
-The behaviour of `describe` for modules is also extended, and will list some useful inspection information that can help you figure out what a module provides and does.
+The behaviour of `describe` for packages is also extended for modules. `discribe` will list some useful inspection information that can help you figure out what a module provides and does.

 The last file that we've referenced so far is `frontend.lisp`, which you can fill with just the `in-package` statement: